MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-data-lake-storage-gen1-overview.md

 | **Lookup activity** | None | Service principal |
 | **GetMetadata activity** | None | Service principal|

-To learn more about the copy activity configuration for Azure Data Lake Storage Gen1 in data pipelines, go to [Configure in a data pipeline copy activity](connector-azure-data-lake-storage-gen1-copy-activity.md).
+To learn more about the copy activity configuration for Azure Data Lake Storage Gen1 in Data pipeline, go to [Configure in a data pipeline copy activity](connector-azure-data-lake-storage-gen1-copy-activity.md).